But exposure notifications only work if you and the people around you turn them on. Yes, you!

-Virginia, which has been running its Covidwise app since August, has the most experience.
-As of Nov.
-11, Virginia had more than 770,000 participants — a bit under 10 percent of the state’s population.
+Virginia, which has been running its Covidwise app since August 2020, has the most experience.
+As of November of that year, Virginia had more than 770,000 participants — a bit under 10 percent of the state’s population.
 Of those, 777 people with the state’s app installed had gotten a positive test, and just 488 of them had entered their diagnosis in the system to make alerts go out to others.
 Virginia says it doesn’t know how many people have gotten alerts that they were potentially exposed.

 “Virginia is pleased with the continued upward trend in downloads,” said spokesman Jeff Stover.
 “However, we desire to have the majority of the population with the app on their devices.”